logunify/ios-sdk/README.md

 ## License

-LogUnify is available under the MIT license.
+LogUnify is available under the Apache-2.0 license.
 See the LICENSE file for more info.